RaphaeleL/nvim/README.md

 ## Plugins

-there may well be some configurations files that are not called. for example neotree. i think it is better to have them rather than having to rewrite them.
+There are some popular plugins which are not listed here, for example WhichKey.
+Mostly there are still configuration files for such plugins which have not been removed.
+It is better to have such files in the repository instead of having to rewrite the complex configuration.

 > Plugins are managed by [wbthomason/packer.nvim](https://github.com/wbthomason/packer.nvim)